10 Examples of What Not to Do When Writing Progress Notes

 Example 2

-Issue: The note fails to provide specific details on the severity of insomnia or its impact on Lisa's daily life, crucial for formulating an effective treatment plan.
+Issue: The note fails to provide specific details on the severity of insomnia or its impact on Lisa's daily life, which is crucial for formulating an effective treatment plan.
 Avoid including irrelevant details and focus on concise information directly related to the patient's condition.

 Example 3